 SMF may reuse the mechanism described in clause 5.8.2.13.1 to configure group-level N4 session rules for each N19 tunnel.

-For establishing N19 tunnel between the UPFs onboard the satellite, the UPFs are controlled by the same SMF.
+For establishing N19 tunnel between the PSA UPFs onboard the satellite, the PSA UPFs are controlled by the same SMF.

 - To process packets between UE and servers residing in DN, SMF configures rules to route traffic via N6 as described in clause 5.8.2.13.1.